VineetChaudharyttn/AEM-Repository/S2-SlingAssignment1Example2.md

-3. We have 4 script files at “SlingProject/components/page/basepage”:
+ Qestion 1: Example 2(c): We have 4 script files at “SlingProject/components/page/basepage”:

 	basepage.html.jsp